ptaconet/modisfast/README.md

 ## Get Started

 Accessing and opening MODIS data with `modisfast` is a simple 3-steps workflow, as shown in the example below.
+This example shows how to download a one-year-long monthly time series of MODIS Normalized Difference Vegetation Index (NDVI) at 1 km spatial resolution over the whole country of Madagascar.

 **1/ First, define the variables of interest (ROI, time frame, collection, and bands) :**